- Building Inspection & Rental Registration

 Being prepared for a Rental Inspection by a City of Fairmont Code Official will result in a more efficient and effective review of your rental unit(s).

-Electrical Requirements: Minimum 60 amps, 3-wire service, no open splices or insulation damage.
+- Electrical Requirements: Minimum 60 amps, 3-wire service, no open splices or insulation damage.
 Must have correct wiring method (correct polarity, no open circuits).
 Two receptacles required in each habitable space, 1 receptacle required in the bathroom.
-Disconnects identified, correct over current protection (i.e., #10 wire protected by 30 amp fuse or breaker, #12 wire protected by 20 amp fuse or breaker. #14 wire protected by 15 amp fuse or breaker).
+Disconnects identified, correct over current protection (i.e., number 10 wire protected by 30 amp fuse or breaker, number 12 wire protected by 20 amp fuse or breaker, and number 14 wire protected by 15 amp fuse or breaker).

-Fire Safety Requirements: Stairs having more than 4 risers require 30” to 42” handrails (measured from nose of the tread).
-Landing, balcony, porch, deck, ramp or other walking surface over 30” in height require guards not less than 30” high.
+- Fire Safety Requirements: Stairs having more than 4 risers require 30 inches to 42 inches handrails (measured from nose of the tread).
+Landing, balcony, porch, or other walking surface over 30 inches in height require guards not less than 30 inches high.
 A safe, unobstructed means of egress shall be provided.
 Third story and above require two remote approved exits, properly mounted and illuminated exit signs where required.
 Exit doors must be readily operable from the inside.
 Hazardous materials (e.g. combustible, flammable, etc.) shall not be accumulated.
 Smoke detectors are required and to be mounted per the manufacture instructions in each location as follows: